It’s a trendy term among top law firms. But what really is Legal Project Management (LPM)? And do you have to be an Am Law 100 firm to do it?

 But whatever happens, it’s clear LPM has come of age.
 Any firm can incorporate some aspect of the field, even when they can’t afford to hire on dedicated specialists.
 That’s in part because new technologies are equalizing access to LPM tools across the board.

 Modern software moves beyond mere case management.
-It has become an active ally in bringing legal project management to firms of any size and any practice area.
+It has become an active ally in bringing legal project management to law firms of any size and any practice area.